 Figure 1 – Traffic growth over the years (green is exchanging; orange is testing).

 The IPPC is the product owner and the ePhyto Steering Group (ESG) is the agile team supporting various implementations and actively participating in the innovation and scaling of the solution.
 The team has been getting valuable feedback for continuous improvements, enhanced functionalities and new features through its stakeholders (NPPO focal points), user community groups and implementation partners.
 This active participation of the various stakeholders is summed up below as 7 key product principles and features supported by as many as 40 big product releases over the last four years.

-- Asynchronous/Message-driven Architecture – The Hub web services are built on RedHat JBoss using ActiveMQ for the most demanding operations.
+- Asynchronous/message-driven architecture – The Hub web services are built on RedHat JBoss using ActiveMQ for the most demanding operations.
 The system design supports scalability and capacity to handle high volume of messages.
-Many a times the monitoring systems have highlighted heavy loads which the system has effectively handled without any glitches.
+Many times the monitoring systems have highlighted heavy loads which the system has effectively handled without any glitches.
 The use of queues and asynchronous processing, combined to multi-site replication, has been critical to balance the computing load, avoid any data loss and maintain the availability of the system.

 - Implementation of the Generic ePhyto System (GeNS) – The GeNS is the second important tool to support the ePhyto solution especially in countries who do not have their own national systems.
 The progressive implementation of the GeNS in many countries has been another key drive for ePhyto adoption.
 The GeNS is currently used live by over a dozen countries and evaluated by many others for adoption.
 The GeNS has also helped in many ways like supporting countries without an electronic system, standardization of phyto sanitary certificates, centralized management and making business processes efficient.
 A dedicated post needs to surely follow to elaborate and emphasize the utility of GeNS.